 Background

 The termination clause was structured into subclauses, with one subclause addressing termination for cause.
 This subclause reserved the right of the employer to terminate the employee’s employment “at any time and without notice (or pay in lieu) for Cause”.
-“Cause” was defined in schedule A of the employment agreement as “any act or omission by you that would in law permit the Company to, without notice or payment in lieu of notice, terminate your employment”.

 As a condition for accepting the employment offer, the employee was required to sign a “global employees handbook” that was annexed to the employment agreement.
 The handbook contained the following clauses and acknowledgment: